-- Darker and Edgier: Notable as Hitchcock's only film to get an R rating.
-Of course, this might well be because it was the first film Hitchcock made after the Production Code had been abandoned and ratings were instituted.
+- Darker and Edgier: Hitchcock's only film to get an R rating.
+This might well be because it was the first film Hitchcock made after the Production Code had been abandoned and ratings were instituted.
 If he could have filmed Janet Leigh naked he probably would have.

 - Dead Man's Chest: The killer hides a body in a sack that he dumps in the back of a lorry full of sacks of potatoes.
 He then realises that his tie pin is still clutched in the dead woman's hand and has to retrieve it from the back of the moving lorry.